Hello, I’m Martina

 I completed my PhD at the University of Portsmouth (UK), where I developed the first dedicated measure of susceptibility to fraud (read my thesis), specifically designed based on both the vulnerabilities described by fraud victims and insights from academic literature.

 Since then, I have authored a book exploring the complexities of scams and how they exploit inherent human traits.
-I have also contributed to industry blogs and academic publications on this topic, as well as ethical use of AI.
+More recently, I also published a book chapter in The Routledge International Handbook of Online Deviance, on grooming connected to scams, particularly the long-term grooming that occurs in romance fraud and pig-butchering scams.